Other Treatments for Menstrual Disorders

 CBT will help you look at thought patterns.
 It can help you learn to interpret them in a different way and learn better coping skills.

-Family habits and attitudes often play a role in eating disorders and stress.
-Many people can't get better unless their families know their roles in the problem and wellness.
-Close family members need to understand the disorder and support the patient.
+Family habits and attitudes often play a role in stress.
+This type of therapy helps family members understand the disorder and support their loved one.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.